krisnguyenn2020/SWE645-Extra-Credit/README.md

 If all the test run successfully, you can now setup your EC2 instances and Kubernetes Cluster like in HW2

-### **Steps below were reused from HW2, please make sure to use the correct image tag you created or the one we used above**
+### **Steps below were reused from HW2, please make sure to use the correct image tag, IP addresses, and port numbers you created.
+These pictures are an example**

 ### EC2 Instances and Kubernetes Cluster Deployment
 ### 4. Log into you AWS Account: